 <alt-text> Alternate Text Name (for a figure, etc.)

-Word or phrase used to provide a very short textual name, description, or purpose-statement for a structure such as a figure or a graphic, nearly always used for Accessibility.
+Word or phrase used to provide a very short textual name, description, or purpose-statement for a structure such as a graphic or figure.

 Models and Context